Moncton council delays suggestions for Official Languages Act, discusses bilingual signs | CBC News

 Councillors will continue discussion before sharing document with commissioners

-Moncton councillors have delayed approval of the city's submission on revisions of the province's Official Languages Act, after a discussion about bilingual signage.
+Moncton councillors have delayed approval of the city's submission on revisions of the province's Official Languages Act, after a discussion about bilingual signs.

-The province has launched public consultations to develop recommendations for revising the Official Languages Act.
+The province has launched public consultations to develop recommendations for revising the language law.
 A review of the legislation is required every 10 years.

-After about an hour of discussion on Monday evening, councillors unanimously voted to postpone approval of the document.
+After about an hour of discussion on Monday evening, council unanimously voted to postpone approval of the document.
 Several councillors said more discussion was needed before finalizing the city's recommendations.

-The issue of bilingual signage, which was not mentioned in the draft submission, also came up during Monday's meeting.
+The issue of bilingual signs, which was not mentioned in the draft submission, also came up during Monday's meeting.

 "Shouldn't the council here tell the province, you should have a policy or some kind of status on bilingual signage?" he said.